lokihi/base64converter/README.md

 * Decoding with flag variable

-If an exception is caught, the value of the иoolean variable will be changed to false
+If an exception is caught, the value of the boolean variable will be changed to false
 ```
 bool flag;
 base64::decode({"YmFzZTY0IGVuY29kZXI="}, flag)